nooqta/kodyfire/packages/kodyfire-cli/README.md

 ### Install a kody

 Based on your project select the kody that works for you or customize your own.
-There are 8 kody packages available at the moment.
+There are 9 kody packages available at the moment: Laravel, Vuexy and html.

 To list available kodies.
 (The search command simply displays available kodies and no keyword are required.
-There are only 8 🙂)
+There are only 9 🙂)

 ```bash
 kody search